Skip to main content

 USA | 2024 | English | Documentary | Unclassified 18+

 Visionary musician and artist Brian Eno — known for producing David Bowie, U2, Talking Heads, among many others; pioneering the genre of ambient music; and curating the very first Vivid LIVE at Sydney Opera House in 2009 — reveals his creative processes in the world's first generative documentary.
-Returning to the Playhouse following its Vivid LIVE premiere, every screening of Eno offers a unique one-off version of the film, never to be seen again.
+Returning to the Playhouse following its Vivid LIVE premiere, director Gary Hustwit employs groundbreaking technology to let a computer decide what the film would be.

 A template for how cinema can be re-defined in the digital age.